Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

   [Academy Properties](Learning-Environment-Design-Academy.md#academy-properties).
 * `--train` – Specifies whether to train model or only run in inference mode.
   When training, **always** use the `--train` option.
-* `--num-envs=<n>` - Specifies the number of parallel environments to collect experiences from when training.
+* `--num-envs=<n>` - Specifies the number of concurrent, parallel Unity environment instances to collect experiences from when training.
 Defaults to 1.
-* `--base-port` - Specifies the starting port for environment workers.
-Each Unity environment will use the port `(base_port + worker_id)`, where the worker ID are sequential IDs given to each environment from 0 to `num_envs - 1`.
+* `--base-port` - Specifies the starting port for each concurrent, parallel Unity environment instance.
+Each instance will use the port `(base_port + worker_id)`, where the `worker_id` are sequential IDs given to each instance from 0 to `num_envs - 1`.
-  Defaults to 5005.
+  Default is 5005.
 * `--docker-target-name=<dt>` – The Docker Volume on which to store curriculum, executable and model files.
 See [Using Docker](Using-Docker.md).
 * `--no-graphics` - Specify this option to run the Unity executable in